-Similar to a normal operating system, a blockchain operating system is a link between software and hardware.
+Like a normal operating system, a blockchain system is a link between software and hardware.
 However, there is an important difference.
-Rather than connecting with the hardware on one individual computer or device, the blockchain operating system connects or interfaces with the hardware on every single one of the nodes that make up the network.
+Rather than connecting with the hardware on one individual computer or device, the blockchain operating system connects or interfaces with the hardware on every single node that makes up the network.

 Again, much like the regular operating systems, before the blockchain OS came along, users wanting to interface with any given blockchain had to do so by programming directly on the blockchain.
 Now, using a blockchain operating system, your programming is captured by the system but executed on the blockchain, making for much easier work of it.

-In other words, this operating system takes the commands that you put into the network through a hardware device, and they are then fulfilled on the blockchain, rather than on your device.
+In other words, this operating system takes the commands you put into the network through a hardware device, which are then fulfilled on the blockchain rather than on your device.

 Additional Benefits Of The Operating System

-While a fully-fledged conceptualization, fully operational, day-to-day version of a blockchain operating system is yet to be realized and enough examples of its use are still to occur and be collected, there are a few expected benefits that are likely to pique the interest of the tech-savvy.
+While a fully-fledged conceptualisation, a fully operational, day-to-day version of a blockchain operating system is yet to be realised, and enough examples of its use are still to occur and be collected.
+There are a few expected benefits that are likely to pique the interest of the tech-savvy.
 (Important to note here that there are working versions, but mainly for business use, not individuals)

-For instance, all the upsides of blockchain itself are likely to be replicated on the operating system.
-For example, the advantages of increased privacy and security, and the lack of centralization that comes with the use of blockchain, are likely to be reflected in this operating system.
+For instance, all the upsides of blockchain will likely be replicated on the operating system.
+For example, the advantages of increased privacy and security, and the lack of centralisation that comes with the use of blockchain, are likely to be reflected in this operating system.

-While regular operating systems like Android, iOS, or Windows, are likely to capture the activity of users through applications and OS logs which are kept by OS manufacturers, anything of this sort is unlikely to occur on a blockchain OS.
+While regular operating systems like Android, iOS, or Windows are likely to capture users’ activity through applications and OS logs, which OS manufacturers keep, anything of this sort is unlikely to occur on a blockchain OS.

 The Emergence Of The Blockchain OS

-Efforts towards the creation of a blockchain-based OS first showed up for use in smartphones or mobiles, and these were cloud-based virtual systems.
-Essentially, users enter commands by tapping on the screen of the smartphone or mobile, and processing takes place on the blockchain-based data center, which is hosted on the cloud.
+Efforts towards creating a blockchain-based OS appeared for smartphones or mobiles, which were cloud-based virtual systems.
+Essentially, users enter commands by tapping on the screen of the smartphone or mobile, and processing takes place on the blockchain-based data centre, which is hosted on the cloud.

 After this, some efforts emerged in the personal computing space and global commerce and finance.
-However, the concept of a blockchain operating system is still relatively new and, therefore, still has a long way to go.
-Despite this, many expect it to be revolutionary and become widely adopted once it moves past its nascency.
+However, the concept of a blockchain operating system is still relatively new and has a long way to go.
+Despite this, many expect it to be revolutionary and widely adopted once it moves past its nascency.

 Examples Of Blockchain Operating Systems

-Around 2016, a former Google engineer (who worked on speech recognition software for Androids) created a company that makes use of blockchain to create an operating system for banks.
+Around 2016, a former Google engineer (who worked on speech recognition software for Androids) created a company that uses blockchain to create an operating system for banks.
 The system was named Vault OS.
-At the time, the company was working with about 10 banks to create and test the software.
+The company then worked with about ten banks to create and test the software.

-Some have argued that while Overledger is reported to be a blockchain OS, it doesn’t perform exactly as an OS should.
-Those who argue this point claim that Overlegder’s main purpose is to create a connection between different blockchains, which is not what is meant by an operating system.
+Some have argued that while Overledger is reported to be a blockchain OS, it doesn’t perform as an OS should.
+Those who argue this point claim that Overlegder’s main purpose is to create a connection between different blockchains, which is not what an operating system means.

-For example, none of the normal operating systems attempt to create connections to other systems; you would never see Windows and Linux reporting that they now can be interconnected.
+For example, none of the normal operating systems attempts to create connections to other systems; you would never see Windows and Linux reporting that they can now be interconnected.

-Keeping this argument in mind, Overledger has provided this interconnectedness to several blockchains both (including both permissioned ones such as Hyperledger and JP Morgan’s Quorum, and permissionless ones such as Bitcoin and Ethereum).
-Furthermore, the system is also able to link to several existing networks and Oracle functionality.
+Keeping this argument in mind, Overledger has provided this interconnectedness to several blockchains (both permissioned ones, such as Hyperledger and JP Morgan’s Quorum) and permissionless ones, such as Bitcoin and Ethereum).
+Furthermore, the system can also link to several existing networks and Oracle functionality.

 Overledger provides many of the securities of a blockchain, including security, immutability, and more.

-phrOS calls themselves “the world’s first hospital-wide blockchain integration project.”
-Their aim is to quicken the pace of collaboration across the healthcare industry by facilitating the processes of health data and information sharing while ensuring the utmost privacy at the same time.
+phrOS calls itself “the world’s first hospital-wide blockchain integration project.”
+They aim to quicken the pace of collaboration across the healthcare industry by facilitating the processes of health data and information sharing while ensuring the utmost privacy at the same time.

 Included in the services their system offers are smart patient ID to upgrade patient management and tracking, Smart medical chain which secures continuous medical care outreach, e-consent which allows for better patient participation, automated insurance which increases the ease at which claims can be made, and a health data market which increases accessibility to medical data.